KemalGayatri/KemalGayatri/research/notes.md

 - Add `README.md` with a project overview, installation instructions, and usage examples.
 - Implement unit tests for core functionalities to ensure code quality and maintainability.

+Consider adding a CI/CD pipeline for automated testing and deployment.

+Explore integrating a frontend framework for a more dynamic user experience.